$603,637Average Value$478Average Price per Sq Ft22Homes For Sale

 Traveling around Georgetown by bus or car

 Despite downtown’s pedestrian-friendly layout, getting around Georgetown typically requires a vehicle.
 The RoundAbout is a local bus service for Clear Creek County that has bus stops scattered through town.
 Interstate 70 is the area’s main thoroughfare, traveling east and west through the mountains.
 Commuters can use I-70 to reach downtown Denver, about 45 miles away.
-U.S. Route 6, known as Grand Army of the Republic Highway, is another route.
+U.S. Route 6, known as Grand Army of the Republic Highway, is another option.
 The Denver International Airport is roughly 68 miles away.

 The environmental risks of mountain living